PHECC First Aid Responder (FAR) Instructor Training Course Cork

 To become a First Aid Responder Instructor in Ireland today, it is crucial to meet certain criteria.
 Each prospective First Aid Responder student instructor must demonstrate proficiency in the PHECC First Aid Responder level standard they plan to teach, such as CFR or FAR.

-Therefore, it is accurate to say that you do not need to be a Nurse or Paramedic to teach the First Aid Response course.
+You do not need to be a Nurse or Paramedic etc to be able to teach the PHECC First Aid Response Course.
+Just have a in date First Aid Response provider certificate.

 Comments